New Sky TV box on the way: The good news and the bad news

 "I don't think there's any barrier to any form of combination.
 It's just a question of whether there's a will on both sides."

-Stewart also offered more details of Sky's foray into broadband today - which will take the broadcaster's tussle with Spark to the telco's own turf.
+Stewart also offered more details of Sky's foray into broadband today - which will take the broadcaster's tussle with Spark to the telco's own turf (and possibly undermining its will to play ball with its aforementioned sports streaming service).

 The Sky boss said he and other staff were currently trialling Sky Broadband, a